Guide

 What Does Startup PR Actually Cost?

-Traditional PR agencies charge $5,000-$25,000 per month for tech startups.
-Most seed-stage companies can't justify that spend.
-The typical engagement looks like: $10,000/month retainer, 6-month minimum contract, 20-40 hours of agency time per month, and results that are hard to measure.
+Traditional PR agencies charge $5,000–$25,000 per month for tech startups.
+Most seed-stage companies can't justify that spend, and most don't get the senior attention they're paying for.
+The typical engagement: $10,000/month retainer, 6-month minimum contract, a junior associate managing your account, and monthly PDF reports that are hard to tie to actual outcomes.

 How AI Is Changing Startup PR